Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

 {{% /panel %}}

+{{% notice warning  %}}

+If your application still is on version v5 or lower you should read the breaking changes guides until your application is updated to v6.

+{{% /notice %}}

 ## Updating Altinn.App.* PackageReferences from v6 to v7

 As mentioned [here](../) we have moved the code around and reduced the old nugets to two and introduced a new one.